 KV-1 Ehkranami was completed at last.
-This kit is one of the variations of Trumpeter’s KV series, which is added increase armor plates.
+This kit is one of the variations of Trumpeter’s KV series, which is added to increased armor plates.
 I made KV-1 several years ago and finishing was changed this time, former completion work was muddy.

 Additional armor plate was attached everywhere as a gun turret and lower body.
-Total weight is 50 tons and mobility fell remarkably.
+The total weight is 50 tons and mobility fell remarkably.
 Compared to this, Pzkpfw III is about 23 tons, Pzkpfw IV is 25 tons, Panter is 45 tons.
 KV-1 is heavier than those tanks.

 This photo is a little dark.
 The bolt of additional armor is large and forcible.
-It was difficult to defeat KV-1 with 50mm anti-tank gun amounted in Pzkpfw III and Pzkpfw IV in 1941.
+It was difficult to defeat KV-1 with a 50mm anti-tank gun that amounted to Pzkpfw III and Pzkpfw IV in 1941.
 Since KV-1 is too heavy, it has also ruined it because the road shoulder collapsing and sideslipping.

 I thought the chipping is not indispensable.
 It has become unnatural.
 But only washing and dry brushing are unsatisfactory, it’s difficult.
 Since weathering work is suitably done with the feeling when making, it is different each time.